| Exam Name | Florida Civic Literacy Exam Practice Test – 2026 Updated |

 Answer: B

-Rationale: The Senate conducts the impeachment trial and decides whether to remove the official from office.**
+Rationale: The Senate conducts the impeachment trial and decides whether to remove the official from office.** - What does the 25th Amendment address?

 A. Voting rights